matthew-c-keller/FISHR2/README.md

 Known Issues:
 See Instructions.txt
-- Don't have git installed, see the "To Download" above for instructions.
+- If you don't have git installed, see the "To Download" section above for instructions.
-- Boost libraries missing:
+- If the boost libraries are missing on your system, FISHR2 will not properly compile.
 FIX: sudo apt-get install libboost-all-dev.
 This will install boost in your Unix/mac system.
-- If thre's a problem installing boost, there is a binary  file called 'FISHR2' already included.
+- If there is a problem installing boost, there is a binary file called 'FISHR2' already included.
 You needn't compile it.
 You can just start using it.
-See the Samples Below.
+The examples below use this precompiled version of FISHR2.